A&A Records

-A&A Records was a Canadian record store chain.
+A&A Records was a Canadian record store chain, active from 1946 to 1993.
 Prior to the expansion of Sam the Record Man in the early 1960s, A&A was the dominant record store chain in Canada.

 It was acquired by CBS Records after it lost the dominant market position to the Sam's chain, but was reacquired by a Toronto investment group in 1981.

-After an ill-advised attempt to rapidly expand their scope of operations in the late 1980s and early 90s, A&A Records filed for bankruptcy in 1993, shutting down all stores.
+After attempting to rapidly expand their scope of operations in the late 1980s and early 90s, A&A Records filed for bankruptcy in 1993, shutting down all stores.

 History

-The company was founded at the end of World War II by Alice Kenner, her husband Mac, with the assistance of her brother, Aaron as A&A Bookstore after Alice and Aaron's first initials, at 351 Yonge Street in a building that had been purchased by Kenner and her husband, Mac.
+The A&A bookstore was founded in 1946 by Alice Kenner and her husband Mac, with the assistance of her brother Aaron as A&A Bookstore, on Yonge Street.
+The name, derived from the initials of Alice's and Aaron's first names, was chosen "so we'd be listed first in the Yellow Pages."
 The family also founded the A&A Lunchroom in the same building.

 In the early 1950s, the store added a record section to sell LP records which were gaining in popularity among young people.
 Within a few years, record sales became the dominant portion of the store's business.
 In 1960, A&A Books & Records Company of Canada licensed several franchises across Canada and in 1971, the Kenners sold the business to CBS Records.

 In 1974, its operations consisted of the main store at 351 Yonge Street in Toronto, another flagship store on rue Sainte-Catherine in Montreal and six franchise stores in Ontario.
 The company also had two wholly owned subsidiaries: Glen Music, which had four stores in Alberta, and Glen Music Western, which had six stores in British Columbia.

 By the end of 1974, the company decided to close its book business that was located in the basement floor of its flagship store at 351 Yonge Street, Toronto.
 The senior management consisted of general manager Rick McGraw and vice-president of marketing R. Bruce Wilson.
 Its offices were located above the retail store at 351 Yonge Street, in a small portion of the second and third floor.
 The second floor was classical department and the third floor was being used as the warehouse.
 The company itself was a wholly owned subsidiary of Columbia Records Canada.

 In the spring of 1975, the accounting office was relocated to 75 The Donway West, while the management offices remained at 351 Yonge Street.